 2. Build up your emergency savings

-If you’ve depleted your emergency savings after 15 months of living through lockdowns, all three experts recommend rebuilding that fund before anything else.
+If you’ve depleted your emergency savings after two years of living through lockdowns and restrictions, all three experts recommend rebuilding that fund before anything else.

 For those with stable incomes, Moorhouse suggests setting aside three months of expenses.
 If your employment is a little iffy, plan for six months’ worth.
 And for the self-employed, she recommends nine to 12 months.

 Once you’ve dealt with your emergency savings, that’s when you can think about debt.

 “When it comes to consumer debt like credit cards or lines of credit, the bulk of the return should be going there,” says Scorgie.
 “And the reason for that is that it's expensive to carry so it’s going to feel like a ball and chain around your ankle.”

 That’s only become more important as the Bank of Canada recently raised interest rates, making expensive debt even more expensive.

 As for Williams, she suggests prioritizing anything that “drains your net worth” — meaning anything with high interest, like credit cards.

 Carrying a heavy load of debt can also affect your credit score.
 You can monitor your credit score for free online to keep track of that important three-digit number.

 Putting money away for retirement is an essential part of a healthy financial plan.

 How much to set aside will be different for everyone.